Fast and Easy Shipping | Questions? Call US: 307-218-7816 | Email: sales@golfsimulatorsdirect.com

 Assessing Space Requirements

-1. Room Dimensions: The ideal room for a golf simulator should be at least 10-12 feet wide, 15-20 feet long, and have a ceiling height of at least 9-10 feet.
+1. Room Dimensions: Home golf simulators require a space of at least 10-12 feet wide, 15-20 feet long, and have a ceiling height of at least 9-10 feet.
 These dimensions allow for a comfortable swing without risk of hitting the ceiling or walls.

 2. Location: Choose a space where noise won’t be an issue, like a basement or a detached garage.
 Consider the flooring material as well; carpet or padding can help reduce noise and protect the floor.